Wix vs Shopify – Overview

 - Get better guidance with ‘SEO best practice’ prompts

-However, Wix has some edges over Shopify here.
+However, Wix has the upper hand here.
 It provides keyword support, suggesting common words or phrases that are worth using – something which Shopify does not support.

 The Verdict: Wix clearly wins in the round of marketing.
 It’s very close, but Wix offers more than Shopify if you take into account the superb blogging features as well as Wix Ascend’s strength and simplicity.

 Integrating apps will support your online store by providing you with more resources and features to help improve the performance of your store.
 Wix and Shopify both have apps stores providing many free and paid apps to support e-commerce in all regions.

 Wix, however, can not match Shopify in the sphere of eCommerce-specific apps.
 This is because the number of apps is distributed into content-based and eCommerce-based apps.
 The fact that Wix is originally a website builder kind of explains why this platform favors many development apps.
 Therefore, in many cases, Wix users have to turn to other 3rd-party apps to powerfully boost their stores.

 The App Store of Shopify, with the diversity in function, allows you to grow your store to a bigger scope.
 You can add a wishlist, make a dropshipping, add product reviews, and change currency – and that’s just the beginning of many great apps you haven’t discovered yet!

 The Verdict: In terms of eCommerce integrations, Shopify has a superior app store than Wix, because it has more options to choose from.

 Speaking of the Support provided, help centers of both are always kept up-to-date for you to search for information.
 You can get assistance from users and experts all over the world by joining in their huge forums.